Smile Designing in HSR Layout

-A smile makeover is the process of improving the appearance of the smile through one or more cosmetic dentistry procedures, such as dental veneers, composite bonding, tooth implants and teeth whitening.
+A smile makeover is a process of improving the appearance of the smile through one or more cosmetic dentistry procedures, such as dental veneers, composite bonding, tooth implants and teeth whitening.
 Essentially, a smile makeover is something that you choose to have performed, while a full mouth reconstruction is something that you need to have performed.

 Smile Makeover Considerations

-smile makeover takes into consideration your facial appearance, skin tone, hair color, teeth (color, width, length, shape and tooth display), gum tissue and lips to develop your ideal smile.
+Smile makeover takes into consideration your facial appearance, skin tone, hair color, teeth (color, width, length, shape and tooth display), gum tissue and lips to develop your ideal smile.
 Smile makeovers are performed for many reasons and customized according to your unique considerations.

 Image courtesy of Larry Addleson, DDS, FAACD